shivampawar1812/FutureYou/README.md

 ## Our Vision

-FutureYou aims to become an intelligent financial companion that helps users navigate uncertainty through simulation and AI.
+FutureYou aims to become an intelligent financial companion that helps users navigate uncertainty through simulation, prediction, and AI.

-By creating a living representation of a user's financial state—a **Financial Digital Twin**—the platform allows users to explore future scenarios safely before committing to important decisions.
+By creating a living representation of a user's financial state—a **Financial Digital Twin**—the platform allows users to explore future scenarios before committing to important financial decisions.

 > **Don't just track your finances.
 Understand your future.**